Kunlong1994/lab3/Lab-03.md

 **b.
 What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)**

 **c.
-Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**
+In `Examples->Basic->Fading` the LED values range from 0-255.
+What do you have to do so that you get the full range of output voltages from the LED when using your FSR to change the LED color?**

 Now experiment with the [flex sensor](https://www.adafruit.com/product/1070), [photo cell](https://www.adafruit.com/product/161) and [softpot](https://www.adafruit.com/product/178).